Sukhoi Su-35: Notable accidents

 The fourth Su-35BM prototype was destroyed in a high-speed taxi run on 26 April 2009 due to brake failure.
 The aircraft crashed into the barrier at the end of the runway and was destroyed.
 The pilot ejected and sustained burn injuries.

 On 31 July 2021, a Su-35S fighter crashed after suffering an engine failure during a routine training mission in the Khabarovsk Territory in Russia, according to statement from the Russian Defence Ministry.
 According to a preliminary investigation reported by the Russian newspaper Top War, the Su-35 suffered technical malfunctions in the environment control systems that indicate heating and cooling functions.

+On 28 March 2024, a Su-35 crashed into the sea off Sevastopol.
+The pilot is reported to have safely ejected.